2018 Florida Legislative Session

 Are you confused by the legislative process?
 Click to learn How an Idea Becomes a Law.

-Senate Bill 512, introduced by Senator Dana Young, and House Bill 743, introduced by Representatives Carlos Guillermo Smith and Alex Miller, would explicitly ban the use of anabolic steroids on greyhound racing dogs.
+Senate Bill 674, introduced by Senator Dana Young, and House Bill 463, introduced by Representatives Carlos Guillermo Smith and Randy Fine, would explicitly ban the use of anabolic steroids in racing greyhounds.

 Anabolic steroids, often given to greyhounds to enhance performance, can cause long-term harm to the animals’ health.

-Senate Bill 212, introduced by Senator Greg Steube, would create a legal definition of “animal hoarding” and establish the crime of animal hoarding.
+Senate Bill 86, introduced by Senator Dorothy Hukill, would create a definition of “animal hoarding” and establish the crime of animal hoarding.
 In addition, a person convicted of animal hoarding would be required to undergo mental health counseling.
 Animal hoarding is a widespread problem in Florida, affecting hundreds of animals each year.
-ARFF has reviewed close to 150 reports of animal hoarding in the news media over the past 10 years; during that time there were cases of animal hoarding in 41 of Florida’s 67 counties.
+ARFF has reviewed over 150 reports of animal hoarding in the news media over the past 10 years; during that time there were cases of animal hoarding in 43 of Florida’s 67 counties.
 A summary of the cases can be found here.

 Animal hoarding is a complex problem.
 Criminal charges and psychological counseling may only be part of the solution, but ARFF supports this legislation that would help to reduce reoffending by hoarders.